Cuis-Smalltalk/Learning-Cuis/SamplePackage4.md

 Basically, Morphs which draw Strings know how to update their fonts.
 However, window Morphs do their own layouts and only the windows know how to update their layouts when things change.

-We can adjust to a new font size in our own fontPreferenceChanged method.
+We can adjust to a new font size in our own fontPreferenceChanged event method.

 ````Smalltalk
 fontPreferenceChanged